Commodity Futures Trading Commission.

 B. Paperwork Reduction Act

 The Paperwork Reduction Act of 1995 (PRA) imposes certain requirements on Federal agencies (including the Commission) in connection with their conducting or sponsoring any collection of information as defined by the PRA.
-The proposed rule amendments do not require a new collection of information on the part of any entities subject to the proposed rule amendments.
+The proposed rule amendments do not require a new collection of information on the part of any entities subject to the Start Printed Page 67257proposed rule amendments.
 Accordingly, for purposes of the PRA, the Commission certifies that these proposed rule amendments, if promulgated in final form, would not impose any new reporting or recordkeeping requirements.

 C. Costs and Benefits of the Proposed Rules